-I opted for the first quotation from Gimli because it is so visual – it is impossible not to imagine the pristine, ice-cold beauty of the Mirrormere from this description.
-Also, a lot of the poetic reflections on nature tend to come from the Elves – but this example demonstrates the often overlooked depth of connection with the earth that can be found among the dwarves – hearing Gimli thus moved is indeed moving for the reader.
-It’s also satisfying to hear the dwarvish tongue and its more guttural sounds, compared to the light tones of Elvish speech that we are accustomed to in the story.
-This empathetic portrayal of Gimli rightly affords the Dwarvish race both dignity and depth.
-I also liked the follow up to this quotation after the Company flee from Moria, in which Gimli invites Frodo to go with him to witness the beauty of Kheled-Zaram under the stars.
+I opted for the first quotation from Galadriel because it is so visual – it is impossible not to imagine the pristine, ice-cold beauty of the Mirrormere from this description.
+Also, a lot of the poetic reflections on nature tend to be associated with the elves and their dwellings – but this example demonstrates the often overlooked depth of connection with the earth that can be found among the dwarves.
+It’s also satisfying to hear the dwarvish tongue and its more guttural sounds, compared to the light tones of Elvish speech that we are accustomed to in the story – the fact it is Galadriel who speaks these words, to comfort and reassure Gimli in his sorrow and regret shows the depths of her compassion, empathy and wisdom.
+Instead of using her power to rebuke Gimli and magnify her authority, she uses it to show an unconditional hospitality; even if we knew nothing else about Galadriel, this scene alone is a mark of her greatness.
+This empathetic appreciation of something that is so precious to Gimli rightly affords the Dwarvish race both dignity and depth.
+I also liked the episode that preceded this quotation after the Company flee from Moria, in which Gimli invites Frodo to go with him to witness the beauty of Kheled-Zaram under the stars.
 This is the first comforting gesture anyone is able to offer the grief-stricken Frodo, and he does indeed take some solace from it.
 I always admired Gimli’s loyalty towards Frodo.

 (Artist: Ted Nasmith)

 2. The Two Towers